- Joro spiders are native to Asia and likely came to North America by way of shipping containers.

 What is a Joro Spider?

-Joro spiders are large insects measuring from three to four inches long.
+Joro spiders are large arachnids measuring from three to four inches long.
 They have eight spindly legs.
 A good size comparison is this spider is about as large as the palm of an adult’s hand.
 Female Joro spiders feature bands of yellow and blue on the top of their body and sections of yellow and black on their legs.
 The underside of a female’s body is a combination of red, yellow, and black designs.
 Males are much smaller in size than females and are brown in color.
 This makes male and female identification easy in this species of spider.

 The Joro spider is native to China, Japan, Korea, and Taiwan.
 They are also called East Asian Joro spiders.
 However, many of these spiders are now living in North America.
 Specifically, there is a big population of them in Georgia.
 These spiders are considered invasive species in North America.
 So, this brings up the question: How does the East Asian spider end up living in the state of Georgia?